Anorov/cloudflare-scrape/.github/ISSUE_TEMPLATE/bug-report-template.md

 ```

-## Code snippet experiencing the issue
+## Code snippet involved with the issue

 ```